e-kotov/spanishoddata-paper-supplement/README.md

 day and the combinations of threads and memory may need to be adjusted in the `_targets_speed_test.R` file in the root of the repository depending on your available hardware.
 Currently the maximum hardware specs to test are set up at 128 GB of memory and 64 processor cores.
+The source is in `_targets_speed_test.R` file.

 ``` r
 Sys.setenv(TAR_PROJECT = "speed_test"); targets::tar_make()